ahyurttakal/CAZy-HABench30K/README.md

    DOI: https://doi.org/10.1007/s44163-026-01861-5

 2. **Paper 2 — under review**
-   *Hierarchy-Constrained Protein Language Models for Homology-Aware CAZy Enzyme Family Classification*.
+   Yurttakal A.H. & Erbay H. *Hierarchy-Constrained Protein Language Models for Homology-Aware CAZy Enzyme Family Classification*.
    This manuscript introduces **HierESM**, a hierarchy-constrained protein language model for homology-aware CAZy family classification.

 The repository is organized so that the original Paper 1 code remains available under `src/`, while the Paper 2 code is provided separately under `src2/`.